VM (operating system): History

-The early history of VM is described in the articles CP/CMS and History of CP/CMS.
 VM/370 is a reimplementation of CP/CMS, and was made available in 1972 as part of IBM's System/370 Advanced Function announcement (which added virtual memory hardware and operating systems to the System/370 series).
 Early releases of VM through VM/370 Release 6 continued in open source through 1981, and today are considered to be in the public domain.
 This policy ended in 1977 with the chargeable VM/SE and VM/BSE upgrades and in 1980 with VM/System Product (VM/SP).
 However, IBM continued providing updates in source form for existing code for many years, although the upgrades to all but the free base required a license.
 As with CP-67, privileged instructions in a virtual machine cause a program interrupt, and CP simulated the behavior of the privileged instruction.

 VM remained an important platform within IBM, used for operating system development and time-sharing use; but for customers it remained IBM's "other operating system".
 The OS and DOS families remained IBM's strategic products, and customers were not encouraged to run VM.
 Those that did formed close working relationships, continuing the community-support model of early CP/CMS users.
 In the meantime, the system struggled with political infighting within IBM over what resources should be available to the project, as compared with other IBM efforts.
 A basic problem with the system was seen at IBM's field sales level: VM/CMS demonstrably reduced the amount of hardware needed to support a given number of time-sharing users.
 IBM was, after all, in the business of selling computer systems.

 Melinda Varian provides this fascinating quote, illustrating VM's unexpected success:

 The marketing forecasts for VM/370 predicted that no more than one 168 would ever run VM during the entire life of the product.
 In fact, the first 168 delivered to a customer ran only CP and CMS.
 Ten years later, ten percent of the large processors being shipped from Poughkeepsie would be destined to run VM, as would a very substantial portion of the mid-range machines that were built in Endicott.
 Before fifteen years had passed, there would be more VM licenses than MVS licenses.

 A PC DOS version that runs CMS on the XT/370 (and later on the AT/370) is called VM/PC.
 VM/PC 1.1 was based on VM/SP release 3.
 When IBM introduced the P/370 and P/390 processor cards, a PC could now run full VM systems, including VM/370, VM/SP, VM/XA, and VM/ESA (these cards were fully compatible with S/370 and S/390 mainframes, and could run any S/370 operating system from the 31-bit era, e.g., MVS/ESA, VSE/ESA).